Covid-19 Embassy FAQs

 Q: Has my visa been approved?
 When will I receive it and will I be able to travel?

 A: In order to ensure that all visa applications receive fair and equal treatment, applications are dealth with in the order they are received.
-If you have applied for a visa, you will be informed if and when it is approved.
-If you have made an application online, it will remain valid until normal service resumes.
-However, if your travel dates have passed, you may wish to withdraw your application and resubmit a new application with new supporting documents at a later date.
+For reasons outlined above, only applications related to an emergency/priority case will be processed at this time.
+If your application falls under one of these categories, you will be contacted as soon as it has been issued.
 You should not book travel to Ireland until after you have received your visa from the Embassy.

 Q: What if my travel date has passed, can you please give me the approval automatically for a later date?

 A: If your travel dates have passed, you may be required to submit new documentation to support your visa application once normal service resumes.
 You may wish to withdraw your application and reapply at a later date.
-We will contact you if you have an existing application made at the Embassy, or you can contact us by email if you have any queries.
+If you would like your application and file to be returned, please contact us via email@example.com

 5. Travel to France

 Q: Can I travel to France?
 What documents do I need to fill in and what are the formalities?